Naturaily/Naturaily-netlify/_career/frontend-developer-react-js-jamstack.md

 ---
 published: true
-title: Frontend Developer (React.js, JAMstack) - don’t wait - apply
+long-title: Frontend Developer (React.js, JAMstack) - don’t wait - apply
-short-title: Frontend Developer (React.js, JAMstack)
+title: Frontend Developer (React.js, JAMstack)
 description: >-
   We are looking for Frontend Developer to help us build websites and e-commerce stores using modern technology that gives a SEO advantage and great user